ferrolho/away-at-edinburgh/_posts/2017-02-13-locked-out-and-2fa.markdown

 Today Yuanfei apologized, he didn't do it on purpose of course.
 In fact, he was actually on the phone when he got another call from one of his flatmates because he or she had forgotten the keys of their flat and couldn't get inside.
 How hilarious!
 He went home in a hurry to open the door to someone, but ended up locking someone else...
 Hahaha!

-It would have been hilarious if I had chosen to sleep on one of the couches instead.
+It would have been interesting if I had chosen to sleep on one of the couches instead.
 I wonder what people arriving early in the morning the next day would have thought.

 After this whole "adventure", I am really considering whether to turn off 2FA or not...
 Or maybe I should just have my keys with me all times.
 Yeah, that might be simpler...